SharathDaPeg/VQC-Iris-Dataset/README.md

-# VQC-Iris-Dataset
+# Variable Quantum Classfier
-A minor project based on the concept of variable quantum classifier algorithm utilized on the Iris Dataset.
+A minor project based on the concept of Variable Quantum Classifier (VQC) algorithm using the Iris Dataset.